Ada-Developers-Academy/core-unit-2/api-2-read-404s/read-one-book.md

 | ----------- | ---------- | ---------- |
 | `GET`       | `/books/<book_id>` | `/books/1` |

+### !callout-info

+## Placeholder Syntax in Documentation Can Vary

+Notice that in the endpoint example shown above, we used the syntax `<book_id>` to indicate a placeholder for the actual ID of the book that we want to retrieve.
+This syntax was chosen intentionally, as we'll see in just a moment when we implement the route.
+Another common method of seeing placeholders indicated in route documentation is with a colon, like `/books/:book_id`.

+### !end-callout

 `GET` requests do not include a request body, so no additional planning around the request body is needed.

 We want to send back a single JSON object (dictionary) with `id`, `title`, and `description`: